 - 1. It is suggested that you prefix "Python CQ" (for "Python Course Query") to your email subject line, and provide an informative subject line.
 For example, if you have a question about the format of a specific assignment, the subject line can be "Python CQ assignment 2 format". - 2.
 It is suggested to number questions in your email.
-It is also suggested that you add other formatting, for readability. - Office hours: Wed.
-12:00-1:00pm + 3:00-4:00 pm @Zoom (Passcode: 075731) (I can also handle inquiries via email or arrange a Zoom meeting at a different time.) - Portal: http://canvas.ubc.ca - School of Information Welcome Page: The School of Information has a Welcome Page for new students (link), which captures a lot of information to new and returning students get settled.
+It is also suggested that you add other formatting, for readability.

+- Office hours: Mon.
+10:00am-12:00/noon held only @Zoom (Passcode: 559) (I can also handle inquiries via email or, if needed, arrange a Zoom meeting at a different time.) - Portal: http://canvas.ubc.ca. - School of Information Welcome Page: The School of Information has a Welcome Page for new students (link), which captures a lot of information to new and returning students get settled.
 You may find the information therein useful.